 Reel Solar's process enables the manufacture of large cadmium telluride solar panels.
 Compared to silicon modules they are two-thirds the cost for the same module size and energy output.
 Compared to conventional CdTe modules they are almost three times the size, leading to lower manufacturing & installation costs.
 See the Technology page for more information.

 Reel Solar works with regional manufacturing partners to deliver the lowest cost, locally manufactured photovoltaic modules, with the lowest possible capital investment.
 Only one exclusive manufacturing license will be granted for each region.
 See the Manufacturing page for more information.

 Scott Burton, CEO

-Scott Burton joined RSI in September 2013.
+Scott Burton joined Reel Solar in September 2013.
 He is a solar industry veteran; previously CEO of Parity Solar, COO of Solibro GmbH, and headed up technology acquisitions for Hanergy Group.
 Scott is experienced in panel manufacturing (using c-Si, a-Si, CdTe and CIGS) and was also involved in the development, financing and construction of over 100 PV projects in China, USA, Germany and Italy.
 He has established successful manufacturing businesses in China and Malaysia for Seagate, Advanced Energy, Brooks Automation and Keystone Inc. Early in his career he worked in R&D at IBM and the US DOE.
 His research included high temperature materials for the first solar thermal power station, in Barstow, CA. Mr. Burton holds a B.S. in Mechanical Engineering from Worcester Polytechnic Institute and an M.S. in Materials Science from Stanford University.
 He is a Six Sigma Black Belt and Lean Manufacturing expert.

 Dr. Elaine Xu, President, RSI International